Self Directed Education in Community

 Studies show that play is deeply involved in child development and learning: Play improves memory, creative problem solving, and self-regulation.
 Strong bodies, good coordination, social skills, and imagination are natural consequences of free play.

-Additionally, since all pursuits are considered equal, students at Sudbury schools have an amazing opportunity to focus on tasks for hours on end, creating worlds and mastering complex skills from woodworking to goat farming to algebra.
+Additionally, since all pursuits are considered equal, students at self-directed schools have an amazing opportunity to focus on tasks for hours on end, creating worlds and mastering complex skills from woodworking to goat farming to algebra.

 Children learn best from other kids who are just slightly ahead of their own abilities.
 In a mixed age setting, older students have the opportunity to mentor younger children.
 Age mixing also allows for nurturing relationships between older and younger children, and is an effective anti-bullying strategy.